We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 • Add in Notes why you’d like to connect with them.
 But don’t start with your offer.
 The practice usually has lower acceptance rates.

 • Remove pending invitations.
 Withdraw them 1-2 times per month and try to keep them under 500.
-In the section above, we’ve discussed how to do it to avoid restricted account.
+In the section above, we’ve discussed how to do it to avoid restricted accounts.

 • Try out different sending hours.